London Necropolis Railway: Proposed solutions

 Proposed solutions to the burial crisis, 1852.
 A ring of new cemeteries had opened or were under development outside the built-up area of London, but were only a temporary solution.
 Edwin Chadwick planned two large new cemeteries just outside the boundaries of the Metropolitan Burial District, while the promoters of the Necropolis scheme planned a single large cemetery far enough from the metropolis so as never to be affected by urban growth, to be reached by railway.

-In the wake of public concerns following the cholera epidemics and the findings of the Royal Commission, the Act to Amend the Laws Concerning the Burial of the Dead in the Metropolis (Burials Act) was passed in 1851.
+In the wake of public concerns following the cholera epidemics and the findings of the royal commission, the Burial Act 1852 (15 & 16 Vict. c.
+85) was passed.
 Under the Burials Act, new burials were prohibited in what were then the built-up areas of London.
 Seven large cemeteries had recently opened a short distance from the centre of London or were in the process of opening, and temporarily became London's main burial grounds.
 The government sought a means to prevent the constantly increasing number of deaths in London from overwhelming the new cemeteries in the same manner in which it had overwhelmed the traditional burial grounds.
 Edwin Chadwick proposed the closure of all existing burial grounds in the vicinity of London other than the privately owned Kensal Green Cemetery northwest of the city, which was to be nationalised and greatly enlarged to provide a single burial ground for west London.
 A large tract of land on the Thames around 9 mi southeast of London in Abbey Wood was to become a single burial ground for east London.
 The Treasury was sceptical that Chadwick's scheme would ever be financially viable, and it was widely unpopular.
 Although the Metropolitan Interments Act 1850 (13 & 14 Vict. c.
 52) authorised the scheme, it was abandoned in 1852.